Moving to a new country

 Check regularly with the competent authorities about the possibilities of family reunion

-Ensure good possibilities to stay in touch (Internet access, German mobile phone and telephone system)
+Ensure good possibilities to stay in touch (Internet access, German mobile phone and telephone system) and promote social networking opportunities at work.

 Ask the new colleagues regularly and in an appropriate context about their individual support needs

-• Be understanding about the challenging situation and look for individual solutions
+Be understanding about the challenging situation and look for individual solutions

 Follow us: